Beyond Reactivity: Measuring Proactive Problem Solving in LLM Agents: Methodology

-To ensure the quality of the dataset, we adapt a modified approach from \citet{jiang2025spartaalignmentcollectivelyaligning} by performing multiple rounds of filtering via an adversarial agent (GPT-5) on a small sample set (of 5 datapoints).
+To ensure the faithfulness of the dataset, we adapt a modified approach from \citet{jiang2025spartaalignmentcollectivelyaligning} by performing multiple rounds of filtering via an adversarial agent (GPT-5) on a small sample set (of 5 data points).
 After each round of data generation, we asked the adversarial agent to identify and exploit patterns in the data, preferring artifact-based solutions over independent reasoning.
-The final set of datapoints were generated only once no sample from our pipeline was solvable with these artifacts alone.
+The final set of data points was generated only once no sample from our pipeline was solvable with these artifacts alone.

-\paragraph{Human Evaluation: } To establish human performance benchmarks and validate task difficulty, we conducted a 4-hour annotation study with three annotators, all holding at least a master's degree.
+\paragraph{Human Evaluation: } To establish human performance benchmarks and validate task difficulty, we conducted an annotation study with three annotators, all holding math or computer science degrees.
 Each annotator received identical instructions to those given to LLM systems and completed as many samples as possible within the specified time limit.
-Additionally, the annotators were instructed to judge if samples were realistic and feasible.
-To assess this, we asked the following questions: (i) Were the all documents you read realistic documents that you may see in a real workplace? and (ii) Were the actions you read realistic actions that you could see being used to resolve bottlenecks in a real workplace setting?
+Though the original context length of the benchmark (100k tokens) was far too long to allow for reasonable human performance or collecting a meaningful number of attempts, we were able to validate the identification and task execution components using a "Short-Context" set.
+We did this by by removing distractors and summarizing true positives, thus reducing the input to $\approx$ 1,000 tokens.

-Across 12 total annotator-hours, only 26 samples were successfully completed at an average throughput of 2.17 samples per hour per annotator.
-The annotation experiment showed the substantial cognitive load required for bottleneck identification across multiple documents, and the time-intensive nature of synthesizing evidence and selecting appropriate actions\footnote{Annotators found no sample to be unrealistic, and gave feedback that the task was very challenging}.
-For the annotators who answered ``yes" to the two questions on judging artifacts, we record a green check mark in the ``Realistic Artifacts" column of our results table.
-The annotation results for all three annotators shown in table~\ref{tab:human_performance}.
-All human annotations were evaluated using the same metrics setup as described in section~\ref{sec:experiments}.
+As shown in Table \ref{tab:annotator_performance}, humans perform reasonably in these conditions.
+We also record substantial inter-annotator agreement (Fleiss' $\kappa=0.714$), providing evidence that the task is well defined: the difficulty stems significantly from the challenge of long-context reasoning.